rohitagarwal-gkmit/retailpulse-docs/docs/functional_docs.md

 - **Manual Adjustments**: Manually change stock quantity with a mandatory reason (e.g., "Damaged stock," "Cycle count correction").
 - **Internal Movement**: Log the movement of stock from one location to another within the same store (e.g., from the storeroom to a shelf).

-> Note: Inter-store transfers (moving inventory between different store locations) are not implemented yet.
-See the Future Enhancements document for planned validation and implementation details.

 ---

 ## Module 3: Authentication and Authorization